Conducting a Market Segmentation

 Keep in mind that market segmentation is an ongoing activity that needs periodic evaluation to ensure that the approach still makes sense.
 Since markets are dynamic and people and products change over time, the basis for segmentation must also evolve.

 Selecting Target Segments

-Once an actionable segmentation approach is in place, marketing organizations typically follow one of two major segmentation strategies: a concentration strategy or a multisegment strategy.
+Once a practical segmentation approach is in place, marketing organizations typically follow one of two major segmentation strategies: a concentration strategy or a multi-segment strategy.

 In the concentration strategy, a company chooses to focus its marketing efforts on only one market segment.
 Only one marketing mix is developed: the combination of product offerings, promotional communications, distribution, and pricing targeted to that single market segment.
 The primary advantage of this strategy is that it enables the organization to analyze the needs and wants of only one segment and then focus all its efforts on that segment.
 The primary disadvantage of concentration is that if demand in the segment declines, the organization’s sales and financial position will also decline.

-In the multisegment strategy, a company focuses its marketing efforts on two or more distinct market segments.
+In the multi-segment strategy, a company focuses its marketing efforts on two or more distinct market segments.
 The organization develops a distinct marketing mix for each segment.
-Then they develop marketing programs tailored to each of these segments.
+They then develop marketing programs tailored to each of these segments.
 This strategy is advantageous because it may increase total sales with more marketing programs targeting more customers.
 The disadvantage is the higher costs, which stem from the need for multiple marketing programs that may include segment-specific product differentiation, promotions and communication, distribution/delivery channels, and pricing.

 Selecting the target segments boils down the following questions, which connect to the “ideal segment” conditions listed above:

 - Who will be the most profitable customers?